L0GYKAL/eth-dam-hackathon/README.md

 1. Clone the CoconyM repository.
 2. Install Rust and required dependencies.
-3. Build the project using `cargo build`.
-4. Launch CoconyM using `cargo run`.
+3. Deploy on Oasis
-5. Begin mixing and swapping your assets with confidence!
+4. Begin mixing and swapping your assets with confidence on our wonderful frontend!

 ## Contribution